...

 Unseen Dangers of Drug Abuse

 Drug abuse can lead to health problems involving the liver and other major organs.
 However, other dangers can come from the misuse of drugs or alcohol that many individuals do not consider.
-For instance, drug abuse can lead an individual to make risky decisions that place them into dangerous situations, along with those around them.
-These decisions can have lasting impacts on a variety of conditions.
+For example, drug abuse can cause a person to make risky choices.
+These choices can put them and others in danger.
+These decisions can have lasting effects on various conditions.

-An individual who abuses substances by injecting them directly into muscle tissue or veins drastically increases their risk of infection.
+A person who injects drugs into their muscles or veins greatly raises their risk of infection.
 Sharing needles can easily transmit HIV/AIDS and chronic hepatitis viruses.
 In addition, substances often impair judgment and decision-making, leading users to make unsafe choices.

-When an individual is under the influence of drugs or alcohol, they may be more likely to underestimate the effects of the substance on reaction time and judgment, leading them to drive under the influence.
-In the United States, 29.1 million people admitted to driving under the influence of alcohol in 2012.
-In addition, 10 million Americans over the age of 12 were permitted to drive under the influence of illicit drugs in the last year.
+When a person uses drugs or alcohol, they might not realize how it affects their reaction time and judgment.
+This can lead them to drive while impaired.
+In the United States, 29.1 million people were arrested for driving under the influence of alcohol in 2012.
+In the last year, 10 million Americans over 12 were allowed to drive under the influence of illegal drugs.

 Drug Abuse and Brain Damage

 Brain damage is a significant risk of drug abuse.
-For example, cocaine can cause strokes so small they often go unnoticed but result in brain tissue death and the gradual accumulation of neurologic deficits.
-Likewise, MDMA (Ecstasy) [1] can disrupt the brain’s ability to usually produce serotonin, a chemical responsible for equalizing mood, aggression, and other emotions.
+Cocaine can cause small strokes that often go unnoticed.
+These strokes can lead to brain tissue death and a slow buildup of nerve problems.
+MDMA (Ecstasy) can affect the brain’s ability to make serotonin.
+Serotonin plays a crucial role in regulating mood, aggression, and other emotional states.
 This can lead users to be unable to control or experience normal emotions without using the drug.

 Some drug users will engage in reckless activities such as binge use of certain drugs or alcohol.
-When this happens, even if the individual does not meet the diagnostic criteria for a substance use disorder, the activity may result in irreversible brain lesions – for example, those sustained due to significant head trauma – that can render the individual permanently brain-damaged and ultimately disabled.
+When this happens, a person may not meet the criteria for a substance use disorder.
+However, the activity can still cause lasting brain damage.
+For example, this can happen from serious head injuries.
+This damage can result in the person being permanently disabled.

 Damage to the brain can also manifest as psychological.
 For example, drug abuse can lead to anxiety and depression, which can worsen pre-existing psychotic symptoms.
-In addition, the chemical changes in the brain can direct users to experience an inability to enjoy life without drugs and their euphoric effects.
+Also, changes in the brain can make users feel they cannot enjoy life without drugs and their high feelings.

 When individuals begin to abuse drugs, they may find that their lives outside of their drug use are affected.
 They may be unable to perform as well at their jobs, which can lead to financial struggles.
 They may relate differently to their families, leading to strained relationships and the destruction of existing families.
 Factors such as these, or legal troubles, can contribute to anxiety, depression, and other mental health conditions.
 These conditions may often contribute to more drug abuse, which can culminate in serious addiction.